 Your Company continues to explore newer channels of learning with platforms like Degreed, Udemy and LinkedIn learning.
 Your Company has seen a shift in consumption of learning which is now byte-sized modules consumed on the go.
-This was the year of byte-sized continual learning, where Annexure to the Report of Board of Directors (continued)

-employees invested disproportionately in self-learning and development.
+This was the year of byte-sized continual learning, where employees invested disproportionately in self-learning and development.
 Over the year, your Company clocked 1,20,000 leader-led learning hours, with 8,000 employees logging on to online learning platform-Degreed.
 Through the course of the year, employees completed 1,31,000 pieces of content through online learning.
 Your Company launched a year-long campaign of integrated learning #HULLearnsTogether which brought us a 300 bps improvement on - 'I can access the learning resources I need to do my job effectively' in UniVoice.